 - The TCS Metal Oxide Solutions Database (TCOX) Technical Information PDF document contains version specific information such as the binary, ternary, and higher-order assessed systems, phases, and models.
-It also includes a list of the included elements, details about the properties (e.g. viscosity, molar volume, etc.), and a summary of the database revision history by version. - The TCS Metal Oxide Solutions Database (TCOX) Validation and Calculation Examples Collection PDF document contains a series of validation examples using experimental data, and a set of calculation examples showing some of the ways the database can be used.
+It also includes a list of the included elements, details about the properties (e.g. viscosity, molar volume, etc.), and a summary of the database revision history by version. - The TCS Metal Oxide Solutions Database (TCOX) Examples Collection PDF document contains a series of validation examples using experimental data, and a set of calculation examples showing some of the ways the database can be used.
 Additional examples are available on the website.

-Go to the Metal Slag and Oxides Database page on our website where you can access a Validation and Calculation Examples Collection and the Technical Information plus learn about its many applications with the Process Metallurgy Module.
+Go to the Metal Slag and Oxides Database page on our website where you can access an examples collection and the technical information plus learn about its many applications with the Process Metallurgy Module.
 Also explore further applications of Thermo-Calc to Refractory Oxides and Slags including links to resources such as examples, publications, and more.